espressomd/espresso/doc/sphinx/electrostatics.rst

        \label{eq:bjerrum-length}

-    The local changes of :math:`\varepsilon` are in reference to this value and can be seen as a spatially dependent prefactor to this epsilon.
+    The local changes of :math:`\varepsilon` are in reference to this value and can be seen as a spatially-dependent prefactor to this epsilon.
 If left unchanged, this prefactor is :math:`1.0` for every site by default.

     .. _Adaptive permittivity with MEMD: